Who Should Attend

 In support of improving patient care, this activity has been planned and implemented by Creighton University Health Sciences Continuing Education and American Urogynecologic Society (AUGS).
 Creighton University Health Sciences Continuing Education (HSCE) is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Following PFD Week, credits can be collected on the Creighton University HSCE Website by completing the course evaluation.
-The evaluation will be made live at the completion of PFD Week and must be completed by October 31, 2017.
-Credit will be forfeited if not claimed by October 31, and no exceptions will be granted.
 Upon completion of the evaluation, you will be automatically directed to a page to open, complete and print your continuing education certificate.
 The certificate you print will serve to document the continuing education credit you receive for the conference.
 Please keep the certificate for your records.
 If you have any questions, please contact Creighton University Health Sciences Continuing Education at (402) 280-1830.